Medway Counselling – with Sally Ann Beale BA (Hons)

 CORONA VIRUS COVID-19

-Keeping you safe while face to face with social distancing.
+Keeping you safe while face to face with social distancing, also with skype and Zoom.
 Contact me for details.

 My name is Sally Ann Beale and I provide counselling in Medway and Rochester.
 I have been a counsellor for 3 decades – I started my training when I had 3 small children because I found myself constantly in discussion with people about the difficulties of living.

 In his well-known book The Road Less Travelled, Scott Peck starts with the words “life is difficult” and he goes on to describe the many ways in which people experience this difficult life.

 This was true for myself and for the many people who would come and talk with me in my kitchen.
 I knew that it was important to become trained at talking and understanding people.
 I was sure that I didn’t want to just give advice as a counsellor in Rochester, but be able to bring understanding and knowledge to those in distress and need.

 I started my training at the University of Kent and Canterbury’s Rutherford college with my trainer Susan Hardacre.
 I encountered Carl Rogers, the Person Centred model of psychotherapy and counselling.
 In my reading and studying of Carl Rogers I found a model that would explain the style and way of being that I was encountering and already using with those coming to speak to me.

 Carl Rogers himself says this of the core conditions for therapy: